 - 4 long red and white strips

-- Line up your strips on your work space with the same colour at each end.
+- Line up your strips on your workspace with the same color at each end.
 In other words, all white ends at one end and all black ends at the other.

 - Lay your sashing down on one end of each of the strips.

 - Do this for all your strips, including the red and white ones.
 However, leave one strip free as it will end up on the bottom of the quilt and won’t need sashing (unless of course, you want it to).

 - Once you have sewn on your sashing to each strip, iron the sashing open as per the image below.
 This will make it easier for you to sew the next strip on.

 - Now we need to sew the strips together.